Incremental Intervention Effects in Studies with Dropout and Many Timepoints: Estimation and Inference

-Now we provide a theorem that details the main large-sample property of our proposed estimator.
-In the theorem we verify that $\widehat{\psi}_t(\delta)$ is $\sqrt[]{n}$-consistent and asymptotically normal even when the nuisance functions are estimated at much slower than $n^{-1/2}$ rates.
+This subsection is devoted to characterizing an asymptotic behavior of our proposed estimator, that $\widehat{\psi}_t(\delta)$ is $\sqrt[]{n}$-consistent and asymptotically normal even when the nuisance functions are estimated nonparametrically at much slower than $\sqrt{n}$ rates.